uczniak/LondonWeather/README.md

 To run tests you need pytest (`pip install -U pytest`) and requests (`pip install requests`).

 While in project directory, simply type `pytest` to run the whole suite.

+To check test coverage, make sure you have pytest-cov (`pip install pytest-cov`) and run `pytest --cov=weather` from project folder.